rotators/foperf/README.md

 logic tells us that it should be around 50%.
 That's because the hidden loop code distorts the results for very small snippets.
 However, the result is still useful - it tells which code is the fastest.
-For code that takes more than 2ms to execute, the distortion of the result should be neglible.
+For code that takes more than 2ms to execute, the distortion of the result should be negligible.